Short-Term Covid-19 Forecast for Latecomers: Methodology

 Due to the limited amount of data and the large dimension of $\boldsymbol{x}_t$ as compared to the sample size, we use the least absolute and shrinkage operator (LASSO) to recover the parameter vector.
 The goal of the LASSO is to balance the trade-off between bias and variance and is a useful tool to select the relevant peers in an environment with very few data points.
 Therefore, the estimator of the unknown parameter $\boldsymbol{\beta}_\mathcal{T}$ in equation \eqref{E:model} is defined as:

-where $K$ is the number of days in the estimation window, and $\lambda>0$ is the penalty parameter which is selected by the Bayesian Information Criterion; see \citet{mcMeM2016}.
+where $K$ is the number of days in the estimation window, and $\lambda>0$ is the penalty parameter.
 Theoretical justification for the use of LASSO to estimate the parameters in this setup with trends can be found in \citet{rMmcM2019}.

-Once we estimated equation (\ref{E:model}), we proceed to a second step estimating the ECM by Ordinary Least Squares with the variables selected in the first step with the LASSO.
-The final prediction reads as:
+Once we estimated equation (\ref{E:model}), we proceed to a second step estimating the \texttt{ECM} by Ordinary Least Squares (OLS) with the variables selected in the first step with the LASSO.
+The final prediction $h$--step ahead from $\mathcal{T}$ reads as:

-where $\widehat{y}_{\tau+h-1}$ is the forecast for the previous day.
+where $\widehat{y}_{\mathcal{T}+h-1}$ is the forecast for the previous day.
 Confidence intervals were obtained through simulation by assuming that the error term $u_{\tau}$ in \eqref{E:ecm} is normally distributed.

+The intuition behind the proposed \texttt{ECM} is to model the dynamics and the reactions to departs from the equilibrium between $y_{\tau}$ and $\boldsymbol{x}_{\tau}$: the disease behaves somehow in a similar fashion in different countries.
+Note that we do not claim a causal link, for instance, from the cases in Germany to the cases in Brazil due to mobility among these two countries.
+What the model explores is that the evolution of diseases like Covid-19 seems to share similar patterns in different locations.
+Furthermore, as the first-stage LASSO regression is a model selection tool, if our hypothesis of common dynamics among countries is not valid, the LASSO will not select any country to explain the latecomer behavior and/or the residuals of the first stage LASSO regression present statistical evidence of non-stationarity.

-Finally, our interest relies on the forecasts for number of cases in levels not in logs: $Y_{\tau}:=\exp(y_{\tau})$.
+Our interest relies on the forecasts for number of cases in levels not in logs: $Y_{\tau}:=\exp(y_{\tau})$.
 Therefore, for the horizon $\mathcal{T}+h$, the forecasts are constructed as: